 A panel will appear on the right side of your Word document.
 This is where you will enter your alt text or choose the mark as decorative option.
 There is also the option "Generate a description for me."
 I have not had any luck using this feature.
-If you decide to use this, which I do not recommend, be sure to edit any description to fully and correctly match your image.
+If you decide to use this, be sure to edit any description to fully and correctly match your image.

-Alt Text - ×
+Alt Text ~ ×

-How would you describe thi context to someone who is l s object a blind? nd its
+How would you describe th context to someone who is nd its

-(1-2 sentences recommended 1)
+(1-2 sentences recommende ed)

 MSU Texas logo

-Generate a descriptio n for me
+Generate a description on for me

 Mark as decorative